 Staff members and partners are required to disclose conflicts of interest to the Compliance Officer.
-The Compliance Officer will disclose conflicts to the other partner and, for recording purposes, the Deputy Compliance Officer.
+The Compliance Officer will disclose any conflicts of their own to a partner and, for recording purposes, the Deputy Compliance Officer.
 The Compliance Officer will record in the appropriate register and inform the partners of any action taken.